 Personal injury victims can unknowingly hurt their chances of recovering fair compensation if they are not careful in the aftermath of their injury.
 There are several things you should avoid doing in the moments and hours after your accident, including

 You may hold some amount of fault for what happened.
 However, that will come out over the course of the investigation.
-You should only discuss this with your personal injury lawyer in Albany.
+You should only discuss this with your Albany personal injury lawyer.

 If you admit fault to the investigating police officer, insurance companies or attorneys for the at-fault party, you could seriously hurt your chances of obtaining fair compensation or any compensation at all.
 The other parties involved are looking for any reason to deny or devalue your claim.